MicrosoftDocs/sql-docs/docs/relational-databases/security/password-policy.md

  Password complexity policies are designed to deter brute force attacks by increasing the number of possible passwords.
 When password complexity policy is enforced, new passwords must meet the following guidelines:

-- The password does not contain the account name of the user.
+- The password doesn't contain the account name of the user.

 - The password is at least eight characters long.